Can Robinhood Markets Inc. (HOOD) Remain Competitive?

-Robinhood Markets Inc. (NASDAQ:HOOD) went down by -2.96% from its latest closing price compared to the recent 1-year high of $32.93.
-The company’s stock price has collected -12.23% of loss in the last five trading sessions.
+Robinhood Markets Inc. (NASDAQ:HOOD) went up by 4.07% from its latest closing price compared to the recent 1-year high of $29.22.
+The company’s stock price has collected 1.50% of gains in the last five trading sessions.
 Barron’s reported on 11/16/22 that FTX’s Bankruptcy Will Take Lawyers Down a Crypto Rabbit Hole

 Is It Worth Investing in Robinhood Markets Inc. (NASDAQ :HOOD) Right Now?